Recession and Opportunity arrows with a hand reaching down to grasp another hand.

 Multiple Income Streams

-The more income streams that can be generated, the better positioned individuals, small businesses and corporates are to survive a recession.
+Multiple Income Streams are a perfect strategy.
+The more income streams that can be generated, the better positioned individuals, small businesses and corporates are to survive.

 Corporates tend to have multiple income streams but small businesses and individuals are less likely to do so.